Baghdad derbies: 2012–present: Baghdad derbies return to the forefront

 The dominance of the Northern clubs was ended in the 2012–13 season when Al-Shorta won the league title.
 All league titles since the 2015–16 season have been won by either Al-Zawraa, Al-Quwa Al-Jawiya or Al-Shorta.
-The two most prominent Northern clubs, Erbil and Duhok, both fell into severe financial difficulty; Duhok had to withdraw from the 2015–16 Iraqi Premier League and Erbil had to withdraw from the 2016–17 Iraqi Premier League, meaning both teams were relegated to the Iraq Division One, the country's second-tier.
+The two most prominent Northern clubs, Erbil and Duhok, both fell into severe financial difficulty; Duhok had to withdraw from the 2015–16 Iraqi Premier League and Erbil had to withdraw from the 2016–17 Iraqi Premier League, meaning both teams were relegated to the Iraqi First Division League, the country's second-tier.
 Al-Quwa Al-Jawiya also won Asia's second-tier club competition, the AFC Cup, in 2016, 2017 and 2018.
-In 2021–22, Al-Shorta became the first club to win all Baghdad derbies home and away in the same season, conceding just one goal in the process.
+In the 2021–22 season, Al-Shorta became the first club to win all Baghdad derbies home and away in the same league season, conceding just one goal across the six games.
+Al-Shorta then went on to become the first club in Iraq to win four consecutive league titles (2021–22, 2022–23, 2023–24 and 2024–25).